DNSingh-15/FullStack-Notes/React_next_questions.md

 ### e,f. useMemo and useCallback
 ```
 useMemo and useCallback are react hook and used for optimizing the application performance
+* useMemo and useCallback are used to stop unneccessory call or render

 useMemo =>
 * useMemo Hook returns a memoized value.